What's so great about sourdough bread?

 Also, check out our Sourdough eCourse for a video demonstration of this recipe!

 I have loved working with spelt recently because it yields light, fluffy, and moist baked goods.
 This recipe makes wonderful sandwich or free-form loaves… Once I get the recipe right, that is. 😉

-But working with spelt is different than working with wheat.
+Working with spelt is very different than working with wheat.
 You use less of it, for one thing.
-The dough will seem wet (compared to wheat flour dough) but if you add more flour, the dough gets hard and the resulting product is usually dense and heavy.
-So resist the urge to add more flour.
-I’ll tell you in the recipe what characteristics of dough you want.
+The dough seems wet — at least compared to wheat flour dough — but if you add more flour, the dough gets hard and the resulting loaf is usually dense and heavy.
+So, I've learned to resist the urge to add more flour!

-Another difference is that the gluten is more fragile, so you should knead it less than you would wheat.
-In the Bosch mixer, you’d knead for 6 minutes on speed 2 (newer models), or 4-5 minutes on speed 3 (newer models).
-Older Bosch models only have speeds 1 and 2 – and 2 is more like speed 3 on the newer models, so you’d be kneading on speed 2 for 4-5 minutes.
+Another difference?
+Spelt gluten is more fragile, so it requires less kneading.
+In the Bosch mixer, I knead for 6 minutes on speed 2 (newer models) OR 4 to 5 minutes on speed 3 (newer models).
+For older Bosch models, that corresponds to kneading on speed 2 for 4 to 5 minutes.

 Spelt Sourdough Bread